Find Out About Pet Microchips – Protect Your Pet from Pain, Illness and Exploitation

 Bullchip 5: Microchips are passive devices that only activate by a scanner.
 The scanner sends radio waves to an antenna, capacitor and chip that modulates the field and the scanner interprets the results as backscatter.
 The antenna is not a selective receiver and can intercept, generate current with, and re-radiate other electromagnetic waves in the environment.
 There are also potential hazards from stray electromagnetic fields.
 The components of pet microchips can consist of ferrous materials and so there are also hazards from MRI and magnets.

 Pet microchips can cause pain and illness through acute and chronic inflammation, toxins in encapsulants and electromagnetic effects.
+These are significant effects and should not be marginalized.

 When a microchip is implanted in a cat or dog they suffer pain through acute inflammation for at least three days.
 The inflammatory response continues for approximately a month until the implant is covered with scar tissue so animals need care and considerations for some time after implant.
 Implant techniques into the pets tissues and plastic coatings are intentionally designed to be inflammatory, to cause the inflammatory response that covers the microchip with scar tissue.
 The American Veterinary Medical Association (AVMA) sites an independent study on beagles where only 87 of 90 implants formed the scar tissue.
 So what happens with the inflammatory response when no scar tissue forms?
 Does it never start or never stop?